unlight/asmt-javascript-questions/README.md

 - Concerning interceptors in Angular have you worked with them?

 ### React
+- How to improve performance of react components?
+- What is Pure Component in react?
+- Redux principles: What is pure function?
+Where it came from (what paradigm)?
+- How "reselect library" improves performance?
+How do you measure perf?
+When reselect optimizations not working?
+- What is main difference between Redux and Facebook Flux library?
 - Speaking about the React.
 What’s the difference between state and props?
 - How do you implement the situation when child component wants to update the parent state?
 What are the good practices?
 - What happens when you call setState in React?